Our Three Step Process

 Most teams can’t agree on:

-• what “qualified” means
+• what “qualified” means.

-• what deserves a call vs nurture
+• what deserves a call vs nurture.

-• when something becomes sales’ responsibility
+• when it becomes sales’ responsibility.

 So follow-up becomes emotional:

-• “This feels like a waste.”
+“This feels promising.”
+“Let’s wait.”
+“This is a waste.”

 Predictable growth requires predictable classification.